dsqx71/Paper-Reading/README.md

 - **Weakness**：
+	- The quantative comparsion is not very meaningful, since most of other models are supervised approaches.
 	- They should add an experiment where firstly fine tune DenseNet on KITTI dataset and then use the unsupervising manner.

 ## Dataset